 A buddy system makes a school feel more inclusive.
-Pairing students for social-emotional learning activities for elementary events give kids someone to call a friend and a sense of belonging.
+Pairing students for social-emotional learning activities for elementary events gives kids someone to call a friend and a sense of belonging.

 Help children connect their feelings with an emotion.
 A song about feelings lets them recognize sadness when they see tears and happiness when they notice smiles.

-Social emotional activities require listening and cooperation.
-Use the SLANT strategy, where students sit up straight, listen, ask and answer questions, nod their head, and track the speaker.
+Social-emotional activities require listening and cooperation.
+Use the SLANT strategy, where students sit up straight, listen, ask and answer questions, nod their heads, and track the speaker.

 Working in groups happens at all stages of life.
-Group activities develop a student’s leadership skills and help them uncover their strengths so that they can contribute.
+Group activities develop students' leadership skills and help them uncover their strengths so that they can contribute to the teamwork.